LucasMallmannEich/Simple_Python_Projects/Coleções/Exercício(19)/README.md

 # Using Lists

 Proposal:
-Make a program that reads a list containing 10 numbers.
-Read a number x.
-Count the multiple values of an integer number x in a list and show them in the screem.
+- Make a list containing 50 elements and having its values following the rule: (i + 5 * i) % (i + 1).
+- Being "i" the element position in the list.
+After that, display the list on screen.